A walking tour along a continuous route in central Japan.

 Day 2 Ena – O-tsumago

 After breakfast, we travel by train and taxi to the southern gateway of the Kiso Valley.
-From here we begin our walk along the Kiso Road section of the Nakasendo Way and follow this ancient road past paddy fields and quiet farmhouses to the pleasant post town of Magome, which was the home of Shimazaki Toson.
+From here we begin our walk along the Kiso Road section of the Nakasendo Way.
+Following this ancient road we pass paddy fields and quiet farmhouses on our way to the pleasant post town of Magome, which was the home of Shimazaki Toson.
 Toson wrote Before the Dawn, a novel set in the days of Japan’s change from a feudal country dominated by the samurai to a fledgling industrial nation.
 The book is considered to be Japan's first modern novel.
-We continue onto O-tsumago, for the classic hike over Magome Pass, through old forests and past pristine mountain streams.
-O-tsumago is a lovely hamlet of a few traditional houses and inns set in a valley, aside a fast-flowing river.

 Accommodation: Traditional Japanese inn.